mjkelly/blog.michaelkelly.org/content/posts/haproxy-reverse-proxy-for-docker-containers-aka-who-needs-traefik.md

 I'm going to describe how to generate an haproxy config based on running docker containers, and run haproxy as a reverse proxy for those containers.
 We'll include a service directory, which can show us what we're running.
 All with less than 100 lines of python!

-This [Here is the code](https://github.com/mjkelly/experiments/blob/master/docker/docker-tmpl/) -- generate-cfg.py is the key part.
+[Here is the code](https://github.com/mjkelly/experiments/blob/master/docker/docker-tmpl/) -- generate-cfg.py is the key part.
 The rest of the post will talk about the motivation and decisions behind the code.

-\*\*\*
+***

 ### Motivation